ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/5th Level/Gravitic Flux.md

 - **Casting Time**:
 	- 1 Action.
 - **[[Psyfocus]] Cost:**
-	- 10
+	- 9
 - **[[Neural Heat]] Generation:**
-	- 50
+	- 46
 - [[Range]]:
 	- 50ft
 - **Target**:
 	- A point within range.
 - **Components**:
-	- Gesture.
+	- Kinetic.
 - **Duration**:
-	- 2 turns.
+	- Channeled, up to 1 turn.
 - **Effects**:
+	- You lift up a group of creatures with a gravity field before slamming them into the ground, dealing massive damage.
-	- You create a cylinder of upwards gravity centered on a point within range.
-The cylinder has a 15ft radius and 40ft height.
+	- A cylinder generates on a chosen point within range, the cylinder has a 15ft radius and 40ft height.
 All creatures within the cylinder must make a Constitution saving throw.
 		- On a failure, they are afflicted and lifted into the air.
+			- When lifted, creatures are brought to the height of the cylinder or the ceiling, whichever is lower.
 		- On a success, nothing happens.
-	- At the beginning of the next turn after this psycast is cast, all afflicted creatures are slammed into the ground.
+	- At the beginning of your next turn after this psycast is cast, all afflicted creatures are slammed into the ground.
 They take 1d12 bludgeoning damage per 10ft of height.
-		- When lifted, creatures are brought to the height of the cylinder or the ceiling, whichever is lower.
+After this, the psycast ends.
 		- While afflicted, creatures without a [[Movement Speed#Flying|Flying Speed]] are [[Immobilized]].
 		- If the psycast ends prematurely, all creatures in the air fall, taking 1d6 bludgeoning damage per 10ft of height.
 - **Upcasting:**